-2. Qualified Person – Architect, is responsible for advising the building operator before the commencement of any alterations or new building works to the premises.
-He will follow through the project from site visit to the preparation of documents and plans submission.
+2. Qualified Person – Architect (QP), is responsible for advising the building operator before the commencement of any alterations or new building works to the premises.
+QP will follow through the project from site visit to the preparation of documents and plans submission.

-- In cases when there are non-compliance, the Arch QP will assist the building operator to have consultation with the FSSD, as well as to follow up with a Waiver Application, if necessary.
+- In cases when there are non-compliance, the Arch QP will assist the building operator to have consultation with the SCDF, as well as to follow up with a Waiver Application, if necessary.

 - Upon completion of building works, the Arch QP will facilitate the inspection and apply for the Fire Safety Certificate.